 If you’re pinched for time, you can buy ghee online or at your local health food store.

-- Place the butter in a saucepan and melt it slowly over medium-low heat.
+- Place the butter in a saucepan and melt slowly over medium-low heat.

-- Within a few minutes, the butter will begin to separate into three layers: foam will surface on the top, milk solids will fall to the bottom and clarified butter will float in the middle.
+- The butter will begin to separate into three layers: 1) foam will surface on the top, 2) milk solids will fall to the bottom and 3) clarified butter will float in the middle.

 - Let the butter simmer until the middle layer becomes fragrant and golden in hue.
 Push the foam to the side to observe the color.
 The milk solids at the bottom will also begin to brown.

-- You can continue to let the solids brown or begin to process the ghee.
+- Continue to let the solids brown or begin to process the ghee.
 The longer it simmers, the richer it will be in flavor, but it is done when you have three separate layers.

 - Use a spoon or strainer to skim the top layer of foam into a bowl.